 At 5 and 10 absences, including mental or behavioral health of the student), a warning letter will be sent to parents/ guardians concerning truancy issues.
 After 10 absences, either excused or unexcused, a Doctor's note or administration approval is required upon return to school.
 Students must present proof from a doctor within 2 school days upon returning.
 When a student reaches 3 unexcused absences, a warning letter will be sent from the ROE.
 When a student reaches 6 unexcused absences, a second letter will be sent from the ROE.
-At 9 unexcused absences, a truancy ticket will be issued.
 The third truancy letter will be issued after the 12th unexcused absence.
 After 15 unexcused absences, the students will receive notice of a hearing before a county Truancy Review Board to be convened by the Office of the Regional Superintendent.
 The last step in the process (if success is not attained after the hearing before the Truancy Review Board) will be a referral to the appropriate court for legal action.
 This step will be initiated by the Regional Office of Education.